se-tuebingen/oopsla-2022-artifact/index.md

 ```effekt:repl
 sayHello()
 ```
-Like with editors, you can freely change the REPL input.
+Like with other editors, you can freely change the REPL input.
 Since REPLs are always single-line, you can simply press `<ENTER>` instead of clicking _run_.